Century Publishing, Salt Lake City, Utah 1997

 Coming Out of Homosexuality: New Freedom for Men & Women, by Bob Davies and Lori Rentzel (Inter Varsity Press, Downers Grove, IL, 1993).
 This Christian book is written to people struggling with same-sex attractions.
 It provides straightforward ideas and helps.

 Homosexual No More: Practical Strategies for Christians Overcoming Homosexuality, by Dr. William Consiglio (Victor Books, Wheaton, IL, 1991).
 Based on teachings developed for Christian ex-gay group meetings, this book identifies six stages of homosexual development and gives practical strategies for change, including principles of daily self-therapy.

 God Loveth His Children (Church of Jesus Christ of Latter-day Saints, 2007, item number 04824).
-This booklet provides an understanding about same-gender attraction.
-You can order copies at no charge from LDScatalog.com.
+This booklet provides an understanding about same-sex attraction.
+In addition to reading it online, you can order printed copies at store.lds.org.
 It is also available in dozens of other languages.
-Evergreen supports the principles taught in this publication without reservation or exception.
-Click here to read the text.
-Click here to see the full graphic layout (in PDF format)

 Homosexuals Anonymous, P. O. Box 7881, Reading, PA 19603, phone 800/253-3000 or 610/376–1146.
 A nondenominational Christian organization that uses a modified twelve–step program modeled on that of Alcoholics Anonymous.
 The organization publishes a newsletter and other publications.